 Phase 2 Participatory Design Workshop Reports

-Phase 2 of the Communities In Transition project involved applying a participatory design approach to the development of projects or interventions that would then be submitted to The Executive Office for consideration.
+The next stage of the project involved applying a participatory design approach to the development of proposals for interventions that would then be submitted to The Executive Office for consideration.

 Throughout January and February 2019, a series of workshops were held in each of the Communities In Transition areas of focus.
 These were publicly advertised and open to all who wished to attend.
-Discussions were framed around seven key themes that emerged during Phase 1 as being particularly prevalent in these areas in relation to paramilitarism, criminality and organised crime.
+Discussions were framed around seven key themes that emerged during the 2018 fieldwork as being particularly prevalent in these areas in relation to paramilitary activity, criminality and organised crime.
 These themes included:

 - Young People